-S4 Fig. Development of RNP pairs deleting sub-regions within the putative repressor region (Related to Fig. 3).
+Fig d.
+Development of RNP pairs deleting sub-regions within the putative repressor region (Related to Fig. 3).
 4 guides targeting each breakpoint were synthesized by in vitro transcription, formed into RNPs and delivered to subcloned HUDEP-2 cells by electroporation.
 48 hours after electroporation, cells were harvested and the targeted regions were amplified by genomic PCR and edited in individuals RNPs was assessed by T7 endonuclease I digest (above).
 Optimized paired RNPs were co-delivered by electroporation and deletion was observed with genomic PCR (below).